ThreatConnect-Inc/threatconnect-developer-docs/docs/javascript/javascript_sdk.rst

 Filters
 ~~~~~~~

-Example of how to retrieve Threats:
+Example of how to retrieve Indicators that start-with 'bad' and have a
+dateAdded value greater than '2015-12-13' using an API filter:

 .. code:: javascript

     var filter = new Filter(FILTER.AND);
     filter.on('summary', FILTER.SW, 'bad');
-    filter.on('dateAdded', FILTER.GT, '2015-12-02');
+    filter.on('dateAdded', FILTER.GT, '2015-12-13');

     var indicators = tc.indicators();